Canada mourns 215 children after remains found at indigenous school

 Today those experiences are blamed for a high incidence of poverty, alcoholism and domestic violence, as well as high suicide rates, in their communities.

-Ottawa formally apologized in 2008 for what the commission later termed a "cultural genocide" as part of a C$1.9 billion (US$1.6 billion) settlement with former students.
+Ottawa formally apologised in 2008 for what the commission later termed a "cultural genocide" as part of a C$1.9 billion (US$1.6 billion) settlement with former students.

 "I've said before that the residential schools was a genocide of our people.
 Here's just another glowing example of that genocide in practice: undocumented deaths of children," the national chief of the Assembly of First Nations, Perry Bellegarde, said Sunday on the news channel CTV.